 The conferring of degrees is authorized by the Board of Trustees upon the recommendation of the President and Faculty.
-Vice President for Academic Affairs Mr. Bruce Willis will present the dean of each college and Dr. Bob Glass, who will read the names of the candidates.
-Chairman Gus Arrendale and President Criser will award diplomas to recipients of the Master of Science, Master of Business Administration, Master of Arts in Teaching, Master of Arts, Education Specialist, and Doctor of Education.
+Registrar Melissa Fortner will introduce the dean of college and Dr. Bob Glass, Dean of Libraries and College Librarian who will read the names of the candidates.
+Chairman Gus Arrendale and President Criser will award diplomas to recipients of the Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Master of Business Administration, Master of Science, Master of Arts in Teaching, Master of Arts, and Education Specialist.